Uber Technologies, Inc. v Google LLC – Opinion

 the view that there should be initial or further proceedings in arbitration. . . .’
 An

-intermediate ruling in an arbitration dispute that contemplates further proceedings
+intermediate ruling in an arbitration dispute that contemplates further proceedings in

-is not appealable.
+arbitration is not appealable.
 [Citations.]
 Requiring finality in appealable arbitration

 6